dgroomes/vanilla-kafka/spring-multi-broker/README.md

    * When you are done, stop the application in the other terminal.
    * Stop the Kafka brokers with the following command:
    * `stopKafka`

-## TODO

-* DONE Modify the Kafka start script to create two clusters: an "A" cluster and a "B" cluster
-* DONE Scripts to produce test messages to each of the clusters
-* DONE Consume from the A cluster
-* DONE Consume from the B cluster

 ## `commands.sh`